Libya's cultural crackdown silences popular rap music – DW – 02/08/2025

 Only, the uprising turned into the First Libyan Civil War from February to October 2011 between forces loyal to al-Ghadafi and rebel groups who eventually killed him in December 2011.
 Libya's population and Libyan rappers who had called for democracy and freedom found themselves back at square one.

-Armed militant groups didn't take it well that he continued to write rap songs in which he rallied against atrocities, violence and corruption among supporters of the Head of the Libyan National Army, General Khalifa Hiftar.
-His track "Benghazistan" (2013) in particular criticised recent assassinations and bombings in Benghazi, much to the dismay of the ruling forces.
+Armed militant groups didn't take it well that he continued to write rap songs in which he rallied against atrocities, violence and corruption among supporters of the head of the Libyan National Army, General Khalifa Hiftar.
+His track "Benghazistan" (2013) in particular criticized recent assassinations and bombings in Benghazi, much to the dismay of the ruling forces.

 In 2014, the country's political situation worsened further still.
 Since then, Libya has been divided between two rival administrations.
 The eastern part of the country remains under the rule of General Khalifa and the House of Representatives in Benghazi, while Libya's west is under the administration of the UN-recognized Government of National Unity (GNU) under President Abdul Hamid Dbeibah in Tripoli.